What are the different types of student accommodation?

-The type of student accommodation available to you, or that you would prefer, may vary over the course of your studies, so it’s a good idea to get familiar with the various options – and their pros and cons – as early as possible.
+If you’re thinking about the different types of student accommodation while you’re at university, you’ll want to understand the range of options available and what the most popular choices are.
+The type of student accommodation available to you may vary throughout your studies, so it’s a good idea to get familiar with the various options – and their pros and cons – as early as possible.

-If you rent a room in a private house where the landlord also lives, bear in mind that he or she will have greater ability to end your tenancy because the law recognises that landlords are more vulnerable in their own home, should the relationship with a tenant break down.
+You could rent a property to live in alone, you could share a house or flat with friends, or you could rent a room in a property in which your landlord also lives.
+However, if you do this, bear in mind that your landlord will have greater ability to end your tenancy because the law recognises that landlords are more vulnerable in their own home if the tenant-landlord relationship breaks down.

 University halls of residence

-Halls of residence are owned and operated by the university and are often the preferred option for freshers.
-Since they are usually located on campus, they are convenient and consequently much in demand, often only being available to first-year undergraduates.
+Halls of residence are owned and operated by the university and are often the preferred option for freshers and study abroad students.

-Whether you choose to be in catered or non-catered accommodation will impact on the standard of kitchen facilities you’ll have access to.
+Whether you choose to be in a catered or non-catered type of accommodation for students will impact the standard of kitchen facilities you’ll have access to in halls.
 Catered accommodation is less popular than in the past but is still an option at some unis.
 You pay additional rent to cover your food but save time on shopping, cooking and, of course, washing up.

 Private sector halls of residence

 Private halls are similar to university halls – you have your own room and some communal areas, such as a kitchen, lounge and laundry room – but they are owned by commercial companies.